IACC Full Committee Meeting (Virtual)

 Co-Director, School Mental Health Assessment Research and Training (SMART) Center; Associate Professor, Department of Psychiatry and Behavioral Sciences, University of Washington

 Dr. Jill Locke is an Associate Professor in the University of Washington Department of Psychiatry and Behavioral Sciences, Co-Director of the School Mental Health Assessment Research and Training (SMART) Center, and a licensed child psychologist.
 To date, her research has focused on the: 1) presentation of social impairment for autistic youth; 2) identification of best practices for autistic youth; and 3) understanding of successful implementation and sustainment of evidence-based practices (EBPs) for autistic youth in public school settings.
-Her current research focuses on understanding EBP use to support autistic youth in inclusive settings and developing and testing implementation strategies to support the adoption, implementation, and sustainment of EBPs in public schools.
+Her current research focuses on understanding EBP use to support autistic youth and developing and testing implementation strategies to support the adoption, implementation, and sustainment of EBPs in public schools.

 Camille Proctor